replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

       title: Application Core
       description: |
-        For this section, you can specify some core parameters for how Slackernews operates, including the domain where users will access it and the user who can administer it.
+        For this section, you can specify some core parameters for how SlackerNews operates, including the domain where users will access it and the user who can administer it.

-        Users that you specify under **Admin Users** will be able to access the Slackernews adminstrative console at `/admin`, allowing them to manage content, users, and settings.
-Changes will take effect the next time they are active in the Slackernews application.
+        Users that you specify under **Admin Users** will be able to access the SlackerNews adminstrative console at `/admin`, allowing them to manage content, users, and settings.
+Changes will take effect the next time they are active in the SlackerNews application.
       items:
         - name: slackernews_domain
           title: Ingress Hostname